Priya22/literary-emotion-dynamics/Readme.md

 # Literary Emotion Dynamics

-Code and data for the paper `The Emotion Dynamics of Literary Novels`.
+Code and data for the paper [The Emotion Dynamics of Literary Novels](https://arxiv.org/abs/2403.02474).

 ## Emotion Arcs in Novels
 Characters (fictional named entities) are often at the center of the emotional connection that readers form with a story; we identify with their struggles, react to their pain,